To content

 Specifics in the application for CRC/TRR

-TU Dortmund University accompanies the application process of Collaborative Research Centers and Transregios and offers financial support for the application process.
-TU Dortmund University has developed application processes for the best possible support of its researchers.
+TU Dortmund University supports the application process for Collaborative Research Centers and Transregios.
+TU Dortmund University has developed application processes to provide its researchers with the best possible support.

 Application processes